Thematic Pathway for Reaffirmation

 Image: Cal Poly students monitor a well on campus with Dr. Bwalya Malama.
 This class is one of many instances of the university's signature Learn by Doing pedagogy.

 During the last cycle of review, Cal Poly conducted a thematic self-study built around the major theme of “Our Polytechnic Identity in the 21st Century.”
 Three sub-themes — “Learn by Doing,” “The Teacher-Scholar Model,” and “Integration and Student Learning” — were intended to represent critical aspects of that identity.
 The exploration of these themes by working groups resulted in a number of specific action items, many of which have been achieved, and also in a number of key policies approved by the Academic Senate.
-Our identity as a comprehensive polytechnic university was also significantly affirmed.
+Cal Poly's identity as a comprehensive polytechnic university was also significantly affirmed.

 thematic pathway for reaffirmation (2012-2022)